Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

 #### Data Transfer UI

-Navigate to the unzipped folder, and run DTUI.exe.
+Navigate to the unzipped folder and run DTUI.exe.
 This will spawn the loader utility UI.

 ![](./media/image8.png)

 #### Source Information

-Select CSV File from the drop down in Source information setting...
+Select CSV File from the drop-down in Source information setting...
 Notice the utility supports a wide range of data source files and connections as sources.